rodricios/crawl-to-the-future/crawlers/google_2000/README.md

 The first obvious approach is... yes, left click on each one of Google's results, and right click anywhere on the page that's not a link, and left click on "Save As"

-At this point, a window pops asking you to save, but it give you two options:
+At this point, a window pops up asking you to save, but it gives you two options:

 1. Webpage, HTML Only